Indianapolis Greyhounds

 The Indianapolis Greyhounds, also the UIndy Greyhounds, are the athletic teams that represent the University of Indianapolis (UIndy), located in Indianapolis, Indiana.
 The Greyhounds compete in NCAA Division II as members of the Great Lakes Valley Conference (GLVC).
 Indianapolis has been a member of the GLVC since 1978 and, as of 2022, was the only remaining charter member of the conference.
+On June 24, 2026, it was announced that the Greyhounds will leave the GLVC for the Great Midwest Athletic Conference (G-MAC) effective July 1, 2027.

+History

 The university was known as Indiana Central from its founding in 1902 until the adoption of its current name in 1986.
+Varsity sports records date from 1922, with the hiring of the first full-time coach and athletic director.
 The Greyhound nickname for athletic teams dates from 1926.
 The original school colors, cardinal and grey, predated the athletic program, and eventually gave way to crimson and grey.
 The current "flying I" athletic department logo dates from 2007, when it was adopted as the helmet logo for Greyhound football.

+Football is the only sport that the university has ever dropped, then reintroduced.
+The program was established in 1924, dropped in 1932 and restored in 1946.
+Women's field hockey is the only other sport to have been dropped, in 1976.

 In recent years, the Greyhounds have emerged as one of the top all-around athletics programs in Division II.
-Since 2011–12, Indianapolis has placed in the top ten of the Division II Learfield Directors' Cup standings eleven times (including a second-place finish in 2023–24), and has won every GLVC All-Sports Trophy.
+Since 2011–12, Indianapolis has placed in the top ten of the Division II Learfield Directors' Cup standings twelve times (including a second-place finish in 2023–24 and third-place finish in 2025–26), and has won every GLVC All-Sports Trophy.
 As of spring 2023, when they earned their first GLVC titles in wrestling and women's swimming & diving, the Greyhounds had won at least one GLVC championship in each of the program's 23 sports.
 UIndy has since added two more women's sports, bowling and triathlon, both of which began competition in fall 2024.